The following doctrine contends that the first seal of the book of Revelation represents economic conquest.

 This is also reflected in the fact that two riders appear empty handed, and the other two riders appear with something already in their hands.
 Both the riders on the white and black horses appear with important objects in their hands.
 But the riders on the other two horses [red and pale] appear empty handed.
 I would draw the reader’s attention to the alternating pattern in the text.
 The first and third riders appear with objects in their hands.
 The second and forth riders are empty handed.

-It is my understand that the riders who appear with something in their hands have an agenda, they are the cause.
+It is my understanding that the riders who appear with something in their hands have an agenda, they are the cause.
 But the empty handed riders are the natural reaction, they are the effect.
 This cause and effect plays out throughout the first five seals, it all changes when the 6th seal is opened.
 But if we work backwards through the first five seals, it begs the question:

 Did the conqueror [first seal] cause the massive war [second seal]?